 And remember, indulgences are only possible because of God's love displayed on the Cross.
 Without Jesus Christ, we would have no chance to be forgiven and obtain salvation.

 A universal indulgence is granted anywhere in the world while a local indulgence applies to only a specific place or area.
 A perpetual indulgence is one that may be gained at any time while a temporary indulgence only is available for certain times, for example, like certain indulgences for the Holy Souls in November.
 A plenary indulgence is the complete remission of the temporal punishment of sin.

 Temporal punishments only “cancel out” a certain amount, of which only God knows.
 If more temporal punishment remains, more indulgences or time in purgatory (which is also biblical) is required in order to reach the perfection of Heaven.
-I highly suggest a person read the Primer of Indulgences if he/she has questions.

 Please also realize that many older documents like holy cards and prayer books would have a certain length of time printed on them.
 For example, a prayer could say it is a 300 day partial indulgence.
 However, realize that time does not exist in purgatory or Heaven or hell.
 The Church has never taught that if such a prayer was said, the person would get 300 days off of purgatory time.
 An indulgence is only reduced as God sees fit.
 In order to clarify this very complicated matter, the Church just stopped putting a length of time on partial indulgences following Vatican II in 1969.
 The dates corresponded only to early Church practices.
 Since it was so misunderstood, it was changed to allow people to understand it better.

 The Catechism of the Catholic Church states the following: